johannayara/as_schemes/README.md

 Both protocols simulate a sequence of steps representing how they might operate in a real blockchain environment.
 The output logs each step accordingly.

 ### Notes on notation
-In the code a struct Delta was created to denote a full signature and a struct Delta_prime, represents a pre-signature.
-A Delta_prime element has optional proof, pi, and point on the curve, Z.
+In the code a struct Sigma was created to denote a full signature and a struct Sigma_prime, represents a pre-signature.
+A Sigma_prime element has optional proof, pi, and point on the curve, Z.
 ---

 ### **Quick Workflow**